 Ingredients for Fireball Poke Cake - Butter pecan cake mix, butterscotch pudding, milk, whisky, whipped topping, sanding sugar.

-• Butter Pecan Cake Mix.
-Plus the ingredients called for on the box.
+• Butter Pecan Cake Mix – Plus the ingredients listed on the box to prepare the cake.

 Find the complete list of ingredients at the bottom of the page.